Skip to content

 Lighting is the second-largest energy category and often the simplest to address.
 Two changes deliver the most impact.

 Daylight harvesting takes this further.
 Sensors near windows adjust artificial lighting based on natural light levels.
-A lobby with large windows might need full artificial lighting at 7 PM but only 30% output at noon.
+A lobby with large windows might need full artificial lighting at 7 PM but only partial output at noon.
 Automated dimming handles this without staff intervention.

 These lighting improvements pair well with the contactless and automated approaches that small hotels are already adopting for guest-facing operations.
 The same philosophy applies: reduce manual processes, save costs, and improve consistency.